Aquaman (film): Visual effects

-Two thousand three hundred visual effects shots (VFX) appear in the movie, completed by Lucasfilm's Industrial Light & Magic (ILM), Base FX, Rodeo FX, Scanline VFX, DNEG, Luma Pictures, Weta Digital, Moving Picture Company (MPC), Method Studios, Digital Domain and Clear Angle Studios.
+Two thousand three hundred visual effects shots (VFX) appear in the movie, completed by Industrial Light & Magic (ILM), Base FX, Rodeo FX, Scanline VFX, DNEG, Luma Pictures, Weta Digital, Moving Picture Company (MPC), Method Studios, Digital Domain and Clear Angle Studios.
 The visual effects for the director's cut were created at the same time as the theatrical cut.

-ILM was the lead VFX vendor and worked on creating Atlantis and all its CGI animals, the Karathen and the final battle.
+ILM was the main VFX company and worked on creating Atlantis and all its CGI animals, the Karathen, and the final battle.
 Jeff White served as the VFX supervisor for ILM.
-For the underwater sequences, the actors were shot dry-for-wet on special tuning fork rigs designed by the FX team, and later the bodies of the actors were replaced with digital doubles in post-production.
+For the underwater sequences, the actors were shot dry-for-wet on special tuning fork rigs designed by the VFX team, and later the bodies of the actors were replaced with digital doubles in post-production.
 For creating Atlantis, the team relied on the designs provided by the art department.
 ILM's environment team created over 200 buildings, including the signature jellyfish buildings, and laid over 7,000 buildings in districts covering almost 600 square miles for the action to travel through.
-The underwater ships were modeled off organic creatures and designed to move that way.
+The underwater ships were modeled after organic creatures and designed to move that way.
 For the entrance to the Atlantis sequence, the team built over 150,000 ships to fill the traffic lanes leading into Atlantis.
 All the animals, including the Karathen, were built by ILM and animated using keyframe animation.

 Approximately 700 shots in the film required high-detail hair simulations.
 ILM had to significantly improve its hair simulation software due to the unique aspects of hair flowing underwater.
 Normally, hair simulations use guide strands to define or influence the movement of groups of hair strands.
 This did not provide a satisfying look, so ultimately, ILM simulated strands individually, which required heavy computations.
 Additionally, Wan wanted to be able to direct the hair when the physically accurate simulation resulted in undesirable results.
 ILM delivered 670 shots.

 Weta Digital handled most of the digital de-aging involved in the film.
-They digitally de-aged Nicole Kidman and Temuera Morrison for flashback sequences.
-DNEG digitally de-aged Willem Dafoe for the scene where his character Nuidis Vulko trains the young Arthur.
+They digitally de-aged Kidman and Morrison for flashback sequences.
+DNEG digitally de-aged Dafoe for the scene where his character Nuidis Vulko trains the young Arthur.

 Jay Barton served as the VFX supervisor for Digital Domain.
 They worked on creating the Dead King's Island environment.
-For the sequence, the actors were shot in a pool of water against blue screen backgrounds, with Digital Domain adding CGI extensions, waterfalls, mountains and dinosaurs in post production.
+For the sequence, the actors were shot in a pool of water against blue screen backgrounds with Digital Domain adding CGI extensions, waterfalls, mountains, and dinosaurs in post-production.
 Most of the waterfalls in the scene were created using Houdini, while some were created using practical elements of things such as pouring salt and glass beads.
-They also built an extensive library of shot FX elements.
+They also built an extensive library of shot VFX elements.
 The dinosaurs were animated using keyframe animation.
-Digital Domain delivered 19-20 shots.
+Digital Domain delivered 19–20 shots.